 Gelatin Plate is a non-toxic, low-tech and inexpensive printmaking technique, which requires NO PRESS.
-Luminous, multilayered monoprints (one-of-a-kind prints) can be created using water-based acrylic paint or printmaking inks.
+Luminous, multi-layered monoprints and monotypes can be created using water-based acrylic paint or printmaking inks.
 Ink is applied with a brayer (roller) to a plate or pad of very concentrated pharmaceutical gelatin.
 Images can be painted directly on the plate or, using subtractive techniques, they may be achieved by touching the inked plate with various textural objects.
 The latter method can allow the artist to attain near-photographic clarity and it is especially effective using plant material.
 Gelatin Plate printmaking is by nature a very spontaneous and accessible medium.